288: No Such Thing As An Elephant In The Airport

 You know,

-This is from him and he says it I've never tasted airplane fuel but I imagine it's very close.
+This is from him, and he says that I've never tasted airplane fuel, but I imagine it's very cost.
+It's like a top shelf you would have.

-They'd buy you a top shelf which is basically one of every shot in a glass.
-Oh.
+Like, let's say it was your twenty-first birthday and your friends wanted you to get drunk.
+They'd buy you a top shelf, which is basically one of every shot in a glass.

-Your friends would have done the same thing I'm sure.
-Well yeah we would have done but we didn't finish our croquet in time so we all had to go home.
+Your friends would have done the same thing, I'm sure.
+Well, yeah, we would have done, but we didn't finish our croquet in time, so we all had to go home.

 And so he would get his friends, because in America they're much bigger, right?
 So he would get his friends' cars and then move them into tiny little spaces where they couldn't get around.